-Cyclonic filtration separates fine debris from coarser ones, preventing the filter from becoming clogged and reducing suction power.
+Cyclonic filtration separates small debris from coarser ones, preventing the filter from becoming clogged and reducing suction power.
 Additionally, the separator makes cleanup a breeze.

 All of the finer particles settle at the bottom of the dustbin and will fall out with a few good whacks.
-As for the larger pieces, they’ll drop out of the separator easily.
+As for the larger pieces, they’ll drop out of the separator.

 40-minute Runtime per Charge

-Charging this unit is done by placing it on wall mounted charging dock and requires roughly six hours to reach maximum capacity.
+Charging this unit is done by placing it on a wall-mounted charging dock and requires roughly six hours to reach maximum capacity.
 Sure, the runtime-to-charging-time ratio is horrible, but that’s just the nature of stick vacs.

 Like most stick vacs, the NEC180 is easy to navigate on floors and vertical surfaces, but the magic behind this stick vac’s maneuverability is its swivel neck.

-Not only does it allow you to clean corners and move effortlessly between furniture legs, but the neck also allows you to bring the handle all the way down to the floor without lifting the vacuum head up.
+Not only does it allow you to clean corners and move effortlessly between furniture legs, but the neck also allows you to bring the handle down to the floor without lifting the vacuum head.
 Say goodbye to dust bunnies lurking beneath couches and bed frames!

 The NEC180, like most stick vacuum cleaners, cannot stand on its own.
 You’d most likely have to mount it onto the charging dock to get some rest while cleaning.
 The NEC180, however, has a groove that allows it to lean on vertical surfaces without the vacuum head rolling forward.